gpuweb/WSL/Spec/source/index.rst

 The first step would do most of the work, gathering all function signatures, as well as typedefs, etc..
 The second step would go through the resulting environment, resolving all types, in particular all typedefs (as well as connecting function parameters to the corresponding type variables, etc..)

+We need to give consideration to the tons of qualifiers on variables that GLSL / Metal have.

 Phase 2: Local typing and early validation
 ------------------------------------------